pauljamesbrown/rhdm-pipeline-example/readme.md

 4. Check that everything is working ok

-## Argo CD Time.
+## Argo CD, Kustomise & Tekton.

 1. Create YAML manifest for all of the application components
         a.
 Get all of the resources required
             ```
             oc get all --selector build=simple-dmn-docker-native
             ```
-# Install Operators

-* Prereqs
+### Overview
+* Prereqs - Ensure the simple dmn application is deployed and working.
-* Need to create YAML Manifests from deployed applications
+* To use kustimise we need to create YAML Manifests from deployed applications
-* Re-create the application from YAML Manifests to test
+* When the need to build the Re-create the application from YAML Manifests to test

+#### Steps :
   * Make the following directories

     * simple-rule-yaml